Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 Don’t worry about filling these folders yet.
 Step 1 is just about **creating** the structure so everything has a home.

-# 1.6 – Add Roadmap & Step Files to `/docs/roadmap`
+# 1.6 – Add Roadmap & Step Files to `/docs/roadmap`- Complete

 Inside your public repo: